MICROINSURANCE NETWORK Asbl

 The General Assembly is composed of all members of the Association.

 It is presided over by the Chair of the Board of Directors or otherwise by the Vice-chair.

 An ordinary General Assembly will be held once a year.
 Members will be notified in writing before the assembly about the date, time, venue, and agenda.
 Although, organisations can have several members attending the General Assembly, only one member will represent the organisation and carry out the vote.
 It is left to the organisation to decide who will carry out the vote.

 If different units or departments of the same organisation are members of the Association and have paid separate membership fees, the different units or departments will have a right to vote.
 Voting can also be carried out by proxy or electronic voting.
-The quorum of votes consists of 20% or one-fifth of members, "except for the amendment of the statutes or dissolution of the Association for which a quorum of 2/3 is needed".
+The quorum of votes consists of 20% or one-fifth of institutional members in good standing, "except for the amendment of the statutes or dissolution of the Association for which a quorum of 2/3 is needed".

 Article 12 – Competences